Attention-augmented Spatio-Temporal Segmentation for Land Cover Mapping: Related Work

 \paragraph{Spatio-temporal modeling for LULC changes} To capture both the spatial and temporal contextual, existing works commonly follow the end-to-end learning paradigm using a combination of convolutional and recurrent networks.
 Shi et al. \cite{xingjian2015convolutional} proposed a novel ConvLSTM layer which replaced the standard feed-forward neural network in an LSTM with a convolutional one.
 Ru{\ss}wurm et al. \cite{russwurm2018convolutional} applied a single ConvLSTM layer to detect cloud obstruction.
 Another approach~\cite{garnot2019time} used a shared CNN to embed the image time-series and the resulting sequence was fed to an RNN for spatio-temporal image classification.
 This approach is inspired by the LRCN model~\cite{donahue2015long} which has been successfully used for activity recognition in videos.
 All these methods have been focused on the image classification and do not address the semantic segmentation problem.
 3D convolutions is another method that has been used in land cover classification \cite{ji20183d} to capture the temporal information of satellite images.
 The convolutional approach suffers from the inability to handle sequences of different lengths.

 \paragraph{Semantic Segmentation} One of the most fundamental techniques used in semantic segmentation is the Fully Convoluted Network (FCN)~\cite{long2015fully} which supplements the output of the deeper layers with that of the shallower layers to increase the resolution of the prediction.
 Researchers have also developed several variants of FCN such as SegNet \cite{badrinarayanan2017segnet}, DeconvNet \cite{noh2015learning} and UNet \cite{ronneberger2015u}.
 Given the effectiveness of UNet in a variety of segmentation tasks, we adopt UNet as the base of our proposed method.
+UNet consists of two paths, contraction path (encoder) and symmetric expanding path (decoder).
+The encoder consists of a stacked set of convolutional and max-pooling layers, that captures the context and a semantic understanding of the image.
+On the other hand, the decoder consists of convolutional and upconvolutional layers, tasked with generating precise label maps from the output of the encoder.